 “Hemp is a crop that connects Kentucky’s past to its future,” said the commissioner in a letter accompanying the submitted plan.
 “It gives me great pleasure to see my vision becoming reality: Kentucky is emerging as an epicenter for the American rapidly-growing hemp industry.”

-The USDA is obligated to approve the plan within 60 days – and the clock began ticking on December 20, 2018.
+The USDA is obligated to approve the plan within 60 days – but that’s 60 days after it has issued regulations.
 A public hearing on the administrative regulation was held yesterday.

 There have been no changes to KDA regulations concerning its industrial hemp program this year, but in light of the 2018 Farm Bill an analysis will be carried out in the future to determine administrative regulations deemed no longer necessary.